 How can Indigenous Australians be expected to rejoice and sing a song that erases their participation and contribution to advance Australia?

 “It seems asking to put a few strokes of color on what is essentially today a white canvas, is a forbidden action, and one not relevant to Australian history”

 A strong statement.
-Honest and truthful in the view of many non-indigenous Australians who wish to share an Australian history that includes Indigenous contribution to the foundation and National song.
+An Honest and truthful view that many non-indigenous Australians agree on, Those who wish to share an Australian history that includes Indigenous contribution to the foundation and National song.
 Future Australian and truth speaker 9-year old ‘Harper Neilsen’, took a stand last month and made a statement that many Australians agree with, “The song disregards Indigenous Australians, it was originally written to advance the white people”

-Those who spoke out against Harper, were again those who only imbue other Australians with a certain level of understanding its foundation.
+Those who spoke out against Harper were again those who only imbue other Australians with a certain level of understanding the history of Australia’s foundation.
 Harper was labelled a ‘brat’ who needs a kick up the backside, and her parents criticized for promoting ‘rubbish’, or instilling their own political views in the mind of their child.

 Harper said: “It took me quite a while before I decided not to stand for the national anthem at school.
 I started talking with my family about the anthem, and the words in it.
 We talked about what it might mean to different people, and I started to feel as if Indigenous Australians were being ignored”